 This is how the budget app works: anytime you feel like splurging, you can check the app to see how much money is safe to spend.
-The integrated budgeting tools in Honeydue effectively classifies all your debit card purchases and gives you immediate transaction alerts.
+The integrated budgeting tools in Honeydue effectively classify all your debit card purchases and give you immediate transaction alerts.

 The prompts show you where all your money is going and makes you reconsider your spending habits.
 This way, you will not be distracted from your long-term saving goals.

-The app also lets you set different ‘Goals’ based on your income and what you would like to save in the long-term.
+The free budgeting app also lets you set different ‘Goals’ based on your income and what you would like to save in the long term.
 Saving goals can range from gifting yourself the latest 65” Plasma TV to an upcoming vacation.

-Breaking your budget into categories (utilities, rent, groceries, etc.) will help you effectively plan for future spending.
+Breaking your budget into categories (utilities, rent, groceries, etc.) will help you plan for future spending effectively.